mozilla/pkipolicy/rootstore/policy.md

 We rely on publicly disclosed documentation (e.g., in a Certificate Policy and Certification Practice Statement) to ascertain that our requirements are met.
-Therefore, the following must be true:
+Therefore, the following MUST be true:

 1.  the publicly disclosed documentation provides sufficient information for Mozilla to determine whether and how the CA